 - Endorse: Have your endorser create an FSA ID, and then log into www.studentloans.gov and click “Endorse a PLUS Loan”

 - If the loan was endorsed or you completed a successful credit appeal, complete the PLUS Counseling through www.studentloans.gov

 Our office receives daily electronic updates for completed loan applications.
 Please allow 5-7 business days for our office to process the loan.

 While applying for the loan, parents will be given two disbursement options:

-- STUDENT: If you indicated on the application that (1) you want the money to go to the “student”, and (2) you authorize the funds to apply towards any educationally-related charges on BARC, then the PLUS funds will credit to the student’s BARC account in 5-7 business days as long as your student is enrolled in more than 6 units.
-Those funds first pay any university fees and the remaining amount is then "refunded” to the student.
-The earliest these funds will be released to the student is 7 days before the start of the quarter.
+- STUDENT (recommended): If you indicated on the application that you want the money to go to “the student", then the PLUS funds will credit to the student's BARC account.
+Those funds first pay any university fees and the remaining amount is then "refunded" to the student.
+The earliest these funds will be released to the student is 10 days before the start of the quarter.

 Repayment begins 60 days after the final disbursement of the loan.
 During the application process, a parent can also choose to defer repayment until 6 months after the student graduates or leaves school.